Tell your Member of Parliament to respect our end-of-life rights:

 Simply put: they have no way of having their end-of-life wishes respected.

-Denied the option of making an advance request for MAID, countless Canadians live in fear of a possible future catastrophic diagnosis, illness, accident, or injury.
+Denied the option of making an advance request for MAID, countless people across Canada live in fear of a possible future catastrophic diagnosis, illness, accident, or injury.
 This is cruel and inhumane — and wholly unnecessary.

 Your end-of-life rights must be respected